6. Character vectors#

 ## spam\n\\\"maps

-… and, of course, the string version of the missing value marker is “NA_character_”.
+Furthermore, the string version of the missing value marker is NA_character_.

 Note

-(*) The Unicode standard 15.0 (version dated September 2022) defines over 149 186 characters, i.a., letters from different scripts, mathematical symbols, and emojis.
+(*) The Unicode standard 15.1 (version dated September 2023) defines 149 813 characters, i.a., letters from different scripts, mathematical symbols, and emojis.
 Each is assigned a unique numeric identifier; see the Unicode Character Code Charts.
-For example, the inverted exclamation mark (see the Latin-1 Supplement section therein) has been mapped to hexadecimal code 0xA1 (or 161 decimally).
-Knowing this magic number allows us to specify a Unicode code point using one of the following escape sequences:
+For example, the inverted exclamation mark (see the Latin-1 Supplement section therein) has been mapped to the hexadecimal code 0xA1 (or 161 decimally).
+Knowing this magic number permits us to specify a Unicode code point using one of the following escape sequences:

 • \uxxxx – codes using four hexadecimal digits,